ilyasergey/YSC2229/old/week-11_exercises.rst

 Exercise 4
 ----------

 Implement a version of Union-Find to include *path compression*, by adding a code to ``find`` that links every element on the path from ``p`` to the root (thus making a short-cut for the path).
-Give a sequence of inputs that causes thie function to produce a path of length 4 (and compress it). *Note*: The amortised cost per operation for this algorithm is known to be logarithmic.
+Give a sequence of inputs that causes this function to produce a path of length 4 (and compress it). *Note*: The amortised cost per operation for this algorithm is known to be logarithmic.